LithiumHou/SigXTalk/README.md

     install.packages("devtools")  # If you haven't installed devtools before, it may take several minutes. devtools::install_github("LithiumHou/SigXTalk", dependencies = T, upgrade = "always")
 ```
-Note: using `devtools::install_github' in Rstudio sometimes causes a github's token issue.
+Note: using `devtools::install_github` in Rstudio sometimes causes a github's token issue.
 In this case, you may need to generate a token.
 Please see [here](https://usethis.r-lib.org/articles/git-credentials.html).
 Alternatively, you may try local installation (see below).

 OPTION 2: install from local.
 You may download or clone the SigXTalk repository to your device and run:
 ```